Billy Pigg: Playing style

 The distinguishing characteristic of Pigg's playing style is the use of complex open-fingered ornaments, in imitation of Irish and Highland piping.
 His father was a Highland piper, while Billy himself had great interest in Irish music.
 By contrast, most respected pipers before him would have stuck with an almost wholly staccato style.
 Tom Clough considered that any departure from this, a style where the chanter was closed and silent between any two notes, would be "a grievous error in smallpipe playing".

 It is possible to compare his style with that of Tom Clough.
 The popular variation set for Northumbrian pipes Holey Ha'penny which is based on a simpler tune known elsewhere in the UK and Ireland as The Chorus Jig, was recorded by Pigg, and Tom Clough in the 1920s.
 The contrast between the two styles can easily be heard between these recordings.

-The more open-fingered style was very successful for Pigg's music, allowing him a greater range of expression than a more traditional style.
-His tempi were very fast - he played for listening, not as a dance musician.
-Unfortunately, he was suffering badly from worsening ill-health throughout the 1950s and 1960s, when all the recordings were made, and it is certain his playing must have suffered.
-However, the best of his recordings have a wildness and passion which is both inspiring and wholly distinctive.
+Pigg employed a more open-fingered playing style, which differed from more traditional approaches and allowed for a broader range of musical expression.
+His tempi were often notably fast, and his performances were generally intended for listening rather than for dancing.

+During the 1950s and 1960s, when his recordings were made, he experienced a period of declining health, which may have affected his playing.
+Despite this, his recordings from this period are noted for their intensity and distinctive character.

 He has been hugely influential, and many pipers have sought to emulate his style, notably Adrian Schofield.